Pomona-ITS/HPC-Tech-Tutorials/applications/COMSOL/README.md

 General-purpose computing on graphics processing units (also referred to as GPGPU) or the Intel Phi Co-processor is currently not supported by COMSOL."

+[Stanford's Sherlock cluster instructions](http://sherlock.stanford.edu/mediawiki/index.php/COMSOL) for using COMSOL.
+We will probably do something similar.

+[NX or No Machine](https://www.nomachine.com/) can be used for remote viz.